agenticbrowsersoptests/agenticbrowsersoptests_websites/README.md

 * `bob2.html` : Used for additional experiments in Section 4.3
 * `inner.html` : Used as described in Section 3.3
 * `other.html` : Used as described in Section 3.3
-* `poc3.html` : Used for proof-of-concept cross-origin inner-from-outer frame data theft
+* `poc3.html` : Used for proof-of-concept cross-origin inner-from-outer-frame data theft
 * `poc4.html` : Used for proof-of-concept JavaScript injection attack (Figure 3)
 * `summary.php` : Form submission destination for proofs-of-concept